Kawamata Station: Platforms

-Adjacent stations

 History

 Kawamata Station first opened on 23 April 1903 at a location on the bank of the Tone River.
 The station re-opened at its current location on 27 August 1907.

 From 17 March 2012, station numbering was introduced on all Tōbu lines, with Kawamata Station becoming "TI-08".

 Passenger statistics

 In fiscal 2019, the station was used by an average of 2895 passengers daily (boarding passengers only).